 211.273-3 Procedures.

-Follow the procedures at for encouraging the use of SPI processes instead of military or Federal specifications and standards.
+Follow the procedures at PGI 211.273-3 for encouraging the use of SPI processes instead of military or Federal specifications and standards.

 211.273-4 Contract clause.

-Use the clause at , Substitutions for Military or Federal Specifications and Standards, in solicitations and contracts exceeding the micro-purchase threshold, when procuring previously developed items.
+Use the clause at 252.211-7005 , Substitutions for Military or Federal Specifications and Standards, in solicitations and contracts exceeding the micro-purchase threshold, when procuring previously developed items.